binarymist/talk_DevTeamSecurity_BackToTheFuture/slides.md

 2. Some new standards are emerging and starting to reflect this also
 3. Security documentation and tooling is starting to grow up.
 4. Discus new NIST almost standard.
-  NIST is trying to make a smaller, simpler, more achievable standard that can also be understood by non tech types.<br>
+  NIST is trying to make a smaller, simpler, more achievable standard that can also be understood by Type 1 people.<br>
   It's prescriptive, less intimidating, measurable and concise.<br>
   Not technically a standard yet
 5. Discuss accompanying doc
+  Abstract on pg 4<br>
+  Contents on pg 6

 The new NIST (almost standard) lends itself very well to being automated, and it's no accident.